 About Rocky Mountain Hospital for Children

-- Only facility in the region with High Risk OB and NICU in same facility
+- Only facility in the Rocky Mountain region with a Level IV Maternal Program and a Level IV NICU in the same facility

 - Labor and Delivery: 26 beds